ronishilo155-glitch/Conv_Dfs/README.md

 ## 📌 Project Overview

-This project implements a dedicated custom hardware accelerator for two-dimensional (2D) convolution, designed to accelerate Convolutional Neural Networks (CNNs) on an FPGA platform[cite: 1].
+This project implements a dedicated custom hardware accelerator for two-dimensional (2D) convolution, designed to accelerate Convolutional Neural Networks (CNNs) on an FPGA platform.

-The primary motivation is to overcome the **"Memory Wall"** bottleneck[cite: 1].
-In standard processors, overlapping sliding windows in convolution require repeatedly fetching the same pixels from external DRAM, causing severe performance degradation[cite: 1].
-This architecture resolves the bottleneck by implementing a **Tile-Based Fused Pipeline** with on-chip dual buffering, which maximizes data reuse and minimizes external memory latency[cite: 1].
+The primary motivation is to overcome the **"Memory Wall"** bottleneck.
+In standard processors, overlapping sliding windows in convolution require repeatedly fetching the same pixels from external DRAM, causing severe performance degradation.
+This architecture resolves the bottleneck by implementing a **Tile-Based Fused Pipeline** with on-chip dual buffering, which maximizes data reuse and minimizes external memory latency.

 ---

 ## 🧠 Algorithmic Acceleration Model (Non-Overlapping LWCNN)

-The accelerator adopts the fully-fused layer principles from LightWeight CNN (LWCNN) architectures[cite: 1, 16].
-By enforcing non-overlapping convolution windows (2x2 kernel with stride 2), the spatial dimension reduces by a factor of 4 at each consecutive layer[cite: 1, 16].
+The accelerator adopts the fully-fused layer principles from LightWeight CNN (LWCNN) architectures.
+By enforcing non-overlapping convolution windows (2x2 kernel with stride 2), the spatial dimension reduces by a factor of 4 at each consecutive layer.

 ```mermaid
 flowchart TD